Faculty

 • Academic Administrator, Department of Nutrition

-• Cooperative Extension Advisor, Health Equity
+• Cooperative Extension Advisor, Community Nutrition & Health

 Charles B. Stephensen, Ph.D.